kalekundert/openbox_config/readme.txt

 A-x             Switch to desktop #6.
 A-c             Switch to desktop #7.
 A-v             Switch to desktop #8.
+A-S-a           Switch to desktop #9.
+A-S-s           Switch to desktop #10.
+A-S-d           Switch to desktop #11.
+A-S-f           Switch to desktop #12
+A-S-z           Switch to desktop #13.
+A-S-x           Switch to desktop #14.
+A-S-c           Switch to desktop #15.
+A-S-v           Switch to desktop #16.

 A-Return        Switch to the previously active desktop.